squaresapp/rawjs/readme.md

 It turns out, this is all you need to create very complex UIs. **You don't need React, Vue, Angular, Svelte**, or any of the others.
 These things are complicated UI sub-systems that run around behind the scenes and do a bunch of weird magic for you in order to keep your view in sync with your data.
 You have to do things their way, otherwise, the magic won't work.

 The thesis of HotJS is that **framework-supplied databinding is overrated**.
 By making controllers that are just plain TypeScript classes, and using the DOM directly to store your view state, you can **drop out the complexities associated with model/view synchronization**.
 The view, the controller, and even (to some degree) the model become **one and the same**.
 Some devs will shudder at this.
-But by organizing your code like this, you'll have a project that is **vastly** less complex, easier to debug, and exhibits less surprising behavior.
+But this technique can **vastly** reduce complexity, debugging difficulty, and surprising behavior.

 **In short**: Databinding is overrated for the majority of projects.
 Learn to live without it, and you probably won't look back.